Aphasia: Classification

 Aphasia is best thought of as a collection of different disorders, rather than a single problem.
 Each individual with aphasia will present with their own particular combination of language strengths and weaknesses.
 Consequently, it is a major challenge just to document the various difficulties that can occur in different people, let alone decide how they might best be treated.
 Most classifications of the aphasias tend to divide the various symptoms into broad classes.
 A common approach is to distinguish between the fluent aphasias (where speech remains fluent, but content may be lacking, and the person may have difficulties understanding others), and the nonfluent aphasias (where speech is very halting and effortful, and may consist of just one or two words at a time).

-However, no such broad-based grouping has proven fully adequate.
+However, no such broad-based grouping has proven fully adequate, or reliable.
 There is wide variation among people even within the same broad grouping, and aphasias can be highly selective.
 For instance, people with naming deficits (anomic aphasia) might show an inability only for naming buildings, or people, or colors.
+Unfortunately, assessments that characterize aphasia in these groupings have persisted.
+This is not helpful to people living with aphasia, and provides inaccurate descriptions of an individual pattern of difficulties.

-It is important to note that there are typical difficulties with speech and language that come with normal aging as well.
-As we age, language can become more difficult to process resulting in a slowing of verbal comprehension, reading abilities and more likely word finding difficulties.
-With each of these though, unlike some aphasias, functionality within daily life remains intact.
+There are typical difficulties with speech and language that come with normal aging as well.
+As we age, language can become more difficult to process, resulting in a slowing of verbal comprehension, reading abilities and more likely word finding difficulties.
+With each of these, though, unlike some aphasias, functionality within daily life remains intact.